Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     class booking_table extends wunderbyte_table {}

-If your extended table lass contains another class (eg myplugin_class), make sure you can instantiate it with only the cmid.
+If your extended table class contains another class (eg myplugin_class), make sure you can instantiate it with only the cmid.
 Errors will be thrown if this is not possible.

 From 1.1.1 on, wunderbyte_table is loaded only once the corresponding div and none of it's parent is hidden (display:none) and it will add a visbility listener on the next hidden parent element.
 Unhiding will trigger loading of the table.